mstksg/inCode/copy/entries/machines-3.md

 You can use this to provide an "always fail", "short-circuit here" kind of composition, like `Nothing` in the `Maybe` monad.

-There's also an interesting and useful concept called "switching" that comes from this; the ability to switch from running one Auto or the other by looking if the result is on or off --- here is a common switch that behaves like the first `AutoOn` until it is off, and then behaves like the second forever
+You also get this an interesting and useful concept called "switching" that comes from this; the ability to switch from running one Auto or the other by looking if the result is on or off --- here is a common switch that behaves like the first `AutoOn` until it is off, and then behaves like the second forever after:
-after:

 ~~~haskell
 !!!machines/AutoOn.hs "(-->) ::" machines